suukit/Docker/README.md

-Reduced Image Size approach for Oracle Middleware on Docker
+Reduced image size approach for Oracle Middleware on Docker
 =====

-##!ATTENTION!
+## !ATTENTION!

 This approach is only implemented for
  - OrcaleJava 8
  - OrcaleFMWInfrastructure 12.2.1.3
  - OracleFormsReports 12.2.13

-##!ATTENTION!
+## !ATTENTION!
 Checksumming and file checks are disabled
 ----------

-##Here you go
+## Here you go
 I placed a "reduced size" build next to the upstream one.
 To reduce the size the source artefacts are not added by ADD/COPY to the docker image.
 Instead a temporary Webserver using nginx is startet and the artefacts will be downloaded from within Dockerfile.

 1. Download the upstream files needed (see README.md) but place them in oracleResources